PaddlePaddle/PaddleVideo/docs/en/dataset/ntu-rgbd.md

 ## Download

 We provide the download link of the processed dataset [NTU-RGB-D.tar](https://videotag.bj.bcebos.com/Data/NTU-RGB-D.tar)(~3.1G).
-Please download and unzip, the directory structure is as follows：
+Please download and unzip with ```tar -zxvf NTU-RGB-D.tar ``` , the directory structure is as follows：

 ```txt
 ─── NTU-RGB-D